LeadWoods0902/DandD_Nightmare_Plague/REBASE STORY AROUND.md

 Soromo's is discovered by Primalas, who sensing a strong connection to it takes into their possession and carries it with them to Senithar.

-During their travel, Musoko is drawn from hibernation and in a drowsy outburst they expend most of their remaining power and lay waste to the ship.
-Realising their fault, they establish a connection with Primalas, and urge them to flee.
+*During their travel, Musoko is drawn from hibernation and in a drowsy outburst they expend most of their remaining power and lay waste to the ship.
+Realising their fault, they establish a connection with Primalas, and urge them to flee.*

 Arriving in Heinabergsar, Musoko departs the crystal leaving it empty and lifeless.
 They seek out someone of greater power and find the broken mind of Fenian.

 Visited during the night, Fenian has a vision of them ruling the whole of Senithar with an iron fist.

+Musoko is not eating at Fenian's soul, but rather seeking a symbiotic relationship to share power and restore balance to Senithar?

-Musoko reveals himself in a partial living form, having been deprived of sustenance for oh so long.
+*Musoko reveals himself in a partial living form, having been deprived of sustenance for oh so long.
 Musoko explains that given time and support, he can help Fenian regain control of Senithar and even the realms beyond.
 Little to Fenian's knowledge, Musoko is already eating at her soul.
 Due to their mental state, Fenian is easily influence and agrees to help restore Musoko to power.
-Fenian doesn't fully understand what Musoko is however.
+Fenian doesn't fully understand what Musoko is however.*

-Musoko explains that the sap of the Coeden of Brokvar will give him the sustenance he needs, however he is too weak to make the journey, having used the last of his power to generate the vision.

-Musoko was solely interested in gaining power from the Coeden, which he'd heard of but was too weak to travel there himself, so he had Fenian export the sap to the empirical capital where he is recovering.

 maybe?

-*Musoko is not eating at Fenian's soul, but rather seeking a symbiotic relationship to share power and restore balance to Senithar?*

 *Fenian's mental state is not a significant factor in his decision; instead, he is driven by a genuine belief that Musoko's assistance is crucial for the empire's survival.*